 One method that retailers are yet to explore (for reasons best known to them) is making launch dates a secret.

-Announcing launch dates for hotly anticipated GPUs weeks in advance gives bad bot operators enough time to perfect their craft as they get ready for the date.
+Announcing launch dates for hotly anticipated GPUs weeks in advance gives bad bot operators enough time to perfect their craft as they prepare for the date.

-This means that on the actual date, the average user stands very little chance.
+This means that the average user stands very little chance on the actual date.

 With launch dates not marketed heavily, the company can give more legitimate customers a shot at buying what they need.

 Retailers can do more for their legitimate customers by ensuring that the bulk of GPUs produced sells on pre-order.

 Of course, this presents other challenges, such as preventing mass pre-orders from the same individuals.